 EBITDA and Adjusted EBITDA: EBITDA represents GAAP net loss adjusted for (i) depreciation of property and equipment; (ii) interest expense; (iii) share-based compensation; and (iv) provision for income taxes.
-Adjusted EBITDA represents EBITDA adjusted for the recognition of share-based compensation, non recurring gains and losses; and other one-time items.
+Adjusted EBITDA represents EBITDA adjusted for the recognition of share-based compensation, non-recurring gains and losses; and other one-time items.
 We believe that EBITDA and adjusted EBITDA help identify underlying trends in our business that could otherwise be masked by the effect of the expenses that we include in GAAP operating loss.
 These non-GAAP financial measures should not be considered in isolation from, or as substitutes for, financial information prepared in accordance with GAAP.
 There are several limitations related to the use of this non-GAAP financial measure compared to the closest comparable GAAP measure.
 Some of these limitations are that:

-- Adjusted Gross Profit, EBITDA and adjusted EBITDA do not reflect our cash expenditures, or future requirements for capital expenditures or contractual commitments: - Adjusted Gross Profit, EBITDA and adjusted EBITDA do not reflect changes in, or cash requirements for, our working capital needs; - Adjusted Gross Profit, EBITDA and adjusted EBITDA exclude certain recurring, non-cash charges such as depreciation of property and equipment and, although this is a non-cash charge, the assets being depreciated may have to be replaced in the future; - Adjusted Gross Profit, EBITDA and adjusted EBITDA exclude income tax benefit (expense); and - Other companies in our industry may calculate non-GAAP financial measures differently than we do, limiting their usefulness as comparative measures.
+- Adjusted Gross Profit, EBITDA and adjusted EBITDA do not reflect our cash expenditures, or future requirements for capital expenditures or contractual commitments; - Adjusted Gross Profit, EBITDA and adjusted EBITDA do not reflect changes in, or cash requirements for, our working capital needs; - Adjusted Gross Profit, EBITDA and adjusted EBITDA exclude certain recurring, non-cash charges such as depreciation of property and equipment and, although this is a non-cash charge, the assets being depreciated may have to be replaced in the future; - Adjusted Gross Profit, EBITDA and adjusted EBITDA exclude income tax benefit (expense); and - Other companies in our industry may calculate non-GAAP financial measures differently than we do, limiting their usefulness as comparative measures.

-The following table presents a reconciliation of GAAP Gross Profit to Adjusted Gross Profit by removing unabsorbed overhead for the years ended December 31, 2024 and 2023.
+The following table presents a reconciliation of GAAP Gross Profit to Adjusted Gross Profit by removing unabsorbed overhead for the three months ended March 31, 2025 and 2024, and the years ended December 31, 2024 and 2023.
 Adjusted Gross Margin excluding unabsorbed overhead is the percentage obtained by dividing Adjusted Gross Profit after removing unabsorbed overhead by our GAAP total net sales.
 It is an analysis that assumes all excess production capacity and space has been used in production and generating revenue, assigning all such overhead costs across all production and revenue.
-It is especially important in forecasting to larger entities that may be looking to acquire brands or entities about the amount of inefficiencies they can wring out of a products or products or ventures were acquired and absorbed into their larger and more efficient systems.
+It is especially important in forecasting to larger entities that may be looking to acquire brands or entities about the amount of inefficiencies they can wring out of a products or production if such products or ventures were acquired and absorbed into their larger and more efficient systems.

-Years Ended December 31, (rounded to \$000's) Gross Profit Analysis Excluding Unabsorbed Overhead 2024 GAAP Total Net Sales \$ 8,403,000 \$ 7,972,000 GAAP Gross Profit 2,126,000 2,151,000 GAAP Gross Profit Additions/(Deductions): Unabsorbed Overhead 2,550,000 2,215,000 Adjusted Gross Profit excluding unabsorbed overhead \$ 4,676,000 \$ 4,366,000 GAAP Gross Margin 25.3% 27.0% Adjusted Gross Margin excluding unabsorbed overhead 55.6% 54.8%
+Three Mon Marc (rounded t h 31, Years Ended December 31, (rounded to \$000's) Gross Profit Analysis Excluding Unabsorbed Overhead 2025 2024 2024 2023 GAAP Total Net Sales \$ 1,092,000 \$ 1,706,000 \$ 8,403,000 \$ 7,972,000 GAAP Gross Profit \$ 272,000 \$ 409,000 2,126,000 2,151,000 GAAP Gross Profit Additions/(Deductions): Unabsorbed Overhead 461,000 662,000 2,550,000 2,215,000 Adjusted Gross Profit excluding unabsorbed overhead \$ 733,000 \$ 1,071,000 \$ 4,676,000 \$ 4,366,000 GAAP Gross Margin 24.9% 24.0% 25.3% 27.0% Adjusted Gross Margin excluding unabsorbed overhead 67.1% 62.8% 55.6% 54.8%